shauns11/inequalities-in-behavioural-risk-factor-prevalence-between-five-postwar-generational_cohorts/README.md

 ### Methods:
 Sex-specific analyses were conducted.
 Log-binomial regression models quantified the magnitude and direction of change in (i) prevalence ratios (PRs) between cohorts adjusting for age and deprivation, and (ii) deprivation-specific PRs within- and between-cohorts to examine changes in absolute and relative inequalities between generations.
 ### Results:
+In more recent cohorts, decreases in prevalence, independent of age and deprivation, were observed for current smoking, frequency of alcohol consumption and heavy drinking, resulting in decreasing absolute inequalities.
+However, obesity levels, particularly among females, reached their highest levels in the youngest 1980s cohort.

+Relative inequalities in current smoking (most- versus least-deprived quintiles) peaked in the 1950s cohort (Males: PR 2.79 (95% CI: 2.57-3.04); Females: PR 2.81 (95% CI: 2.60-3.05)), decreased in the 1960s cohort (Males: PR 2.00 (95% CI: 1.70-2.34); Females: PR 2.58 (95% CI: 2.40-2.77)), and remained stable thereafter.
+Inequalities in heavy smoking persisted over time among current smokers.

 ### Conclusion: